SamratSengupta/Stock-Market-Prediction-from-Daily-news-and-STI/README.md

 -- After observing and evaluating all the models taking data from model.csv , observations are entered into model-evaluation.csv
 -- The best performing model with optimum hyperparameters are chosen for ensemble

-12>Alternatively download the trained models from  https://drive.google.com/u/1/uc?export=download&confirm=XFdQ&id=1iNSKZXWS8UoXGwcFMaIsK3_JzzERTLiD and keep in Models folder under the parent directory.
+12>Alternatively (for 9,10,11,12) download all the trained models from  https://drive.google.com/u/1/uc?export=download&confirm=XFdQ&id=1iNSKZXWS8UoXGwcFMaIsK3_JzzERTLiD and keep in Models folder under the parent directory.

 13>Execute ensemble-infer-valid.ipynb  to get inferred predicted change of price from bert-capsule model and tabnet model for data present in ensemble.csv to form ensemble-linear-features.csv contaning predictions from both models as well as actual change of price for a given date